Telluride House: History

 Lucien Lucius Nunn was an American industrialist and entrepreneur involved in the early electrification of the mining industry.
 To staff the power plants he built, including ones in Colorado and the Olmsted Station Powerhouse in Provo, Utah, Nunn created an early work study program, which he named 'Telluride Institute' after his city of residence of Telluride, Colorado.
 In the Institute, Nunn's students were trained in engineering and the liberal arts.
 Upon completion of their institute program, the student workers were sent to various academic institutions on a scholarship from Nunn to further their education.
 Many of these students went on to study at Cornell University's engineering programs.
 On Cornell University's campus in Ithaca, Nunn built the Telluride House as a scholarship residence "for bright young men", many of whom have passed through Nunn's Telluride Institute.

 The house's initial purpose, as described by Cornell historian Morris Bishop was "to grant [the students] release from all material concern, a background of culture, the responsibility of managing their own household, and the opportunity to live and learn from resident faculty members and eminent visitors [to the university]".
 The house started electing members from disciplines outside engineering within years of its founding.
 With a solely male membership for its first half century of existence, the house would start electing female members to its residential scholarship in the 1960s, starting with U.S. Secretary of Labor Frances Perkins as a resident faculty fellow in 1960, Laura Wolfowitz (the elder sister of American politician and academic Paul Wolfowitz, himself a house member) as a house member in 1962, and literary theorist and postcolonial scholar Gayatri Spivak as a house member in 1963.

 Building

 The Telluride House is located on Cornell University's West Campus, directly downhill from Willard Straight Hall, and houses Telluride scholars as well as the Telluride Association's main office.
 It has been described as an "Arts and Crafts style mansion" outfitted with "expensive Mission style and Stickley furniture", with "high ceilings" and "large windows overlooking sloping lawns".
 A 1980s project of the Telluride Association renovated the House and furnished it in accordance with its original architectural style.

-In 2010, the Telluride House building was recommended by New York's Office of Parks, Recreation and Historic Preservation for placement on the National Register of Historic Places, the United States government's official list of buildings deemed worthy of preservation.
-A year later, it was placed on the register.
+In 2011, the Telluride House building was placed on the National Register of Historic Places.